The Fundamental Guide to Roofing Licenses

 Commercial Licenses

 Commercial roofing licenses are necessary for larger projects, such as office buildings and industrial complexes.
-The requirements for obtaining a commercial license generally involve demonstrating experience and training, meeting insurance requirements, and passing exams.
+General requirements for obtaining a commercial license generally involve demonstrating experience and training, meeting insurance requirements, and passing exams.

 For example, in Oklahoma, commercial roofing contractors must have a minimum of $1,000,000 in commercial general liability insurance.